 To make the broth, heat the ghee in a large pan.
 Fry the shallot and garlic for 3–4 minutes, or until softened.
 Add the ginger and Jerk seasoning and cook for a few seconds more, stirring constantly.

-Pour in the beef broth and add the soy sauce, and chilli jam.
+Pour in the beef broth and add the soy sauce.
 Bring the liquid to a gentle simmer and cook for 3–4 minutes.
 Adjust the seasoning to taste, adding a little extra soy sauce if needed.